nader93k/lifted-domain-repair/README.md

 This repository implements the **PDDL Domain Repair with Lifted Test Plans Solver**, providing tools to repair planning domains using lifted and partial grounding techniques.
 It supports multiple search algorithms, heuristic relaxations, structured logging, and batch execution of repair experiments.

-Our work builds on the baseline repairer from [Songtuan Lin’s *Diagnoser* repository](https://github.com/Songtuan-Lin/diagnoser).
+Our work builds on the baseline repairer from [*Diagnoser*](https://github.com/Songtuan-Lin/diagnoser).
 We have extended and adapted that implementation to develop the lifted and partial grounding methods described in our [ECAI 2025 paper](#reference).

 ## Features